BenPope95/scaffold-eth-substreams-challenge/README.md

 In the terminal running the following commands will do:

-- `make run` will run your module and display the output in the terminal block by block
+🏃 `make run` will run your module and display the output in the terminal block by block

-- `make gui` will run your substreams and allow you to jump to the outputs of specific blocks
+🍱 `make gui` will run your substreams and allow you to jump to the outputs of specific blocks

 🚧 For `make run` and `gui`, the `START_BLOCK` needs to be the same as in the `substreams.yaml`

-> The STOP_BLOCK will be how many blocks you run
+> The STOP_BLOCK 🚫 will be how many blocks you run

-🚧 Your API key has a certain limit, so don’t test on too large of a block range!
+🚧 Your API key has a certain limit 🤯 so don’t test on too large of a block range!

 - [ ] Run `make gui` and use TAB to navigate to the Output tab